 The word homeopathy comes from the Greek ‘homeo’ meaning similar and ‘pathos’ meaning suffering.
 A good example of the law of similars can be seen in the treatment of insomnia.
 Conventional medicine will use a drug which will induce sleep, given in large and regular doses.
 This may cause side effects or possibly dependence.
 Treatment by similars, as Hahneman called it, would be to give a minute dose of a substance, such as coffee, which in large quantities would cause sleeplessness in a healthy person.
 This will result in natural sleep.

 Another simple example is with the remedy which is made from onion.
-Onion we all know can cause stinging and watery eyes and a running nose.
+Onion can cause stinging, watery eyes and a running nose.
 In homeopathy the remedy Allium Cepa (the latin for onion) is used successfully in cases of hayfever with these symptoms.

 Homeopathy is a holistic system of medicine.
 A homeopath sees the mind and body functioning as an integrated whole.
 Disease is seen not as an isolated event but as an expression of disharmony within the whole person.
 Homeopathic treatment is aimed at restoring this harmony by stimulating the body’s own healing ability.
 This will result in the removal of symptoms and a return to health.

-Just as every individual is unique so too is each individual’s experience of ill health.
-The task of a homeopath is to discover what that experience is and to find the remedy which most accurately matches it.
-A homeopath enquiring about a particular symptom might ask as to exactly what it feels like, what aggravates or ameliorates it and its history including how it started, as well as any diagnosis and medication being taken.
-This information enables the homeopath to build up a full picture of the individual nature of the disease state.
+Just as every individual is unique, so too is each individual’s experience of ill health.
+A homeopath will work to understand what that individual experience is, and to find the remedy which most accurately matches it.
+A homeopath enquiring about a particular symptom might ask exactly what it feels like and what makes it worse or better, about its history and about any treatments or medications taken.